 There was a childcare occupations class available at Coffelt's high school, which was right up her alley.
 After working in the toddler room and the pre-school, she decided it would be a better fit for her to work with children when they are happy.

 Coffelt got to see children grow through all three childcare occupations class programs she participated in while in high school, so going into college, she knew exactly what she wanted to do: teach children.

 She began her kindergarten-teaching career in Colorado and stayed there for 13 years with her husband and two young sons.
-They then moved to California for a change, and Coffelt taught kindergarten in Mill Valley and Tiburon for two years.

 The family decided to move to Park City in order to be closer to family: her parents still live in Colorado and her father-in-law lives in Moab.
 Her husband is employed by Apple and works in technology with Utah and Nevada schools, so they also needed to live close to an airport.